Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/SoftwareSerial/Class SoftwareSerial.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns the head data read from the receiving buffer or returns “-1” if none is available.
+This function returns the head data read from the receiving buffer or returns "-1" if none is available.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “SoftwareSerial.h” must be included to use the class function.
+.. note :: "SoftwareSerial.h" must be included to use the class function.

 ------------------------------------